Offline mode

 When to See a Doctor About Painful Ejaculation

-Not all pain in the ejaculation is a medical emergency, as some may be mild.
-However, when the pain persists, it is advisable to seek medical attention to determine the causes of the pain in the ejaculation.
+Not all the pain that is experienced in the ejaculation is a medical emergency since some may be mild.
+Therefore, it is advisable that if the pain persists, one should seek medical attention to determine the causes of the pain that is experienced in the ejaculation.

-In cases where the pain in the ejaculation lasts longer than a few days, is coupled with fever, pelvic pressure, or impacts the patient’s sex life, it is advisable to seek medical attention to eliminate the confusion.
+However, if the pain that is experienced in the ejaculation lasts more than a few days, is accompanied by fever or pressure, or interferes with the sex life of the patient, then it is advisable that the patient should seek medical attention to eliminate the confusion.

-In many cases, the causes of the pain in the ejaculation may be infections that can be treated by the doctor, as well as the inflammation of the prostate gland.
+Some of the reasons that may be responsible for the pain that is experienced in the ejaculation include the infections that may be treated by the doctor as well as the inflammation of the prostate gland.

-The important thing to remember is that the pain in the ejaculation is not the problem but the symptom, and the real problem lies in determining the causes of the irritation in the reproductive system.
+It is important to note that the pain that is experienced in the ejaculation is not the problem but the symptom, and the real problem is the determination of the causes of the irritation that is experienced in the reproductive system.

 People are also reading: Can an STD Harm Your Baby?
 What Pregnant Women Need to Know